Gap Year in Vietnam

 Traveling

 Vietnam, often described as the country of colors, has everything you may want from your travels.
-Whether you’re traveling cross-country, South to North, or would rather stay in one place, there’s plenty of places to choose from like the lovely beaches and islands on the East coast to trekking north in Sa Pa.
+Whether you’re traveling cross-country, South to North, or would rather stay in one place, there are plenty of places to choose from like the lovely beaches and islands on the East coast to trekking north in Sa Pa.
 Culture and history seekers can immerse themselves in the world of temples and pagodas scattered all over the country.
 Big city lovers will find Saigon and Ha Noi fascinating.

 Adventure Travel